Advanced Dental Nursing DipHE

 Sarah is currently Associate Head of Innovation and an integral part of the Dental Academy's tutorial system.
 She also co-founded Oral Health Matters in 2016, an innovative initiative designed to impact and improve oral health care within social residential care.

 Lisa has more than 20 years experience working in the dental industry, as both a student and qualified Dental Nurse, and has worked in NHS, private, community and hospital dental settings, providing primary and secondary dental care to patients.

-She joined the dental academy in 2005 and now runs the pre-clinical unit for the Hygiene/Therapy course, which delivers an innovative, gold standard approach to the full scope of practice of the profession.
+She joined the dental academy in 2005 and now runs the pre-clinical module for the Hygiene/Therapy course, which delivers an innovative, gold standard approach to the full scope of practice of the profession.

 Jo is a Dental Surgeon with a broad range of clinical experience in both the private and NHS sectors, and 11 years of academic practice within the university environment.
 Her interests lie in clinical and professional skills development; clinical reasoning & decision-making; technology for learning; dental public health, and medical aesthetics.

 Passionate about empowering Dental Nurse, Hygiene and Therapy undergraduates to embrace their expanding scope within the dental team, Jo has engaged in collaborative projects with external partners such as Liftupp and Generic Robotics to enhance teaching and learning with technology.
 She has also won several awards for teaching excellence, and employs a student-centric approach to higher education.